ulasbayraktar/lsrp-oldschool/README.md

 # LSRP Old-school

-The OldSchool theme for PHPB33 on LSRP.
+The OldSchool theme for the PHPBB3 Forum on LSRP.
 This is a replica.
 It may have some minor differences compared to the original theme.

 ## How to install?